oracle-samples/oltrain/content/posts/ocne/post-24/index.md

 ## Details

+The ability to influence the way Pods are [scheduled](https://kubernetes.io/docs/concepts/scheduling-eviction/) to provide the best performance, reduce running costs, and make Kubernetes cluster management easier is an essential skill for an administrator to master.
+Taints and tolerations work with [Node Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) to attract Pods to a set of nodes.
+[Taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) have the opposite effect by allowing nodes to repel Pods.
+Frequent use cases for taints and tolerations include:

+- Identifying nodes with special hardware.
+- The ability to dedicate nodes to specific application Pods.
+- The ability to define custom conditions to evict a Pod from a node.

-Taints allow the Kubernetes administrator to prevent unwanted Pods from executing on a predefined set of nodes.
-Tolerations allow any Pods to deploy onto a node with a matching Taint.
-Together these allow the administrator to fine-tune how Pods schedule to Nodes.
+*Taints* allow the Kubernetes administrator to prevent unwanted Pods from executing on a predefined set of nodes. *Tolerations* allow any Pods to deploy onto a node with a matching taint.
+Together, these allow the administrator to fine-tune how Pods schedule to nodes.

-However, it is important to note that taints and tolerations cannot ensure that a pod schedules to a specific node.
-The Kubernetes scheduler can deploy a pod onto any node without a taint that repels it.
-Instead, use Node affinity when control over where Pods schedule is required.
+**Important:** Taints and tolerations **cannot ensure that a Pod schedules to a specific node**.
+The Kubernetes scheduler can deploy a Pod onto any node without a taint that repels it.
+Instead, use node affinity when controlling where Pod scheduling is required.

-This tutorial shows how to create and use Taints and Tolerations with Oracle Cloud Native Environment.

 ### Objectives

-You will learn:
+In this tutorial, you will learn:

-- The difference between a Taint and a Toleration
+- The difference between a taint and a toleration
-- How to use Taints and Tolerations to influence application deployment on Oracle Cloud Native Environment.
+- How to use taints and tolerations to influence application deployment on Oracle Cloud Native Environment

 ### Prerequisites

-- 4 Oracle Linux systems to use as:
-  - Operator node (ocne-operator-01)
-  - Kubernetes control plane node (ocne-control-01)
-  - Kubernetes worker nodes (ocne-worker-01 & ocne-worker-02)

-- Each system should have the latest Oracle Linux 8 (x86_64) installed

-- This environment is pre-configured with:
-  - An Oracle user account (used during the installation) with sudo access
-  - Key-based SSH, also known as password-less SSH, between the hosts
 - Installation of Oracle Cloud Native Environment
+  - a single control node and two worker nodes